AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 [^hr-footnote]: In \href{https://bitcoin.org/bitcoin.pdf}{Satoshi's original paper} the parameters $p$ and $q$ represent the probability that the next block will be found by an honest node or the attacker, respectively.
 This convention has been continued in subsequent analysis, e.g., Rosenfeld's \href{https://cloudflare-ipfs.com/ipfs/QmNUWmY94QUievK8ptoxsPyAQUsKvx1cjRyCgPcfmysAVv}{\emph{Analysis of hash-rate-based double-spending}}, and is continued here, also.

 How can we prevent this sort of attack?
 The attack is predicated on Chain E *not* accounting for the added weight from reflections.
 Chain E can easily account for that weight, though, with some protocol changes.
-First: the total chain-weight (or, equivalently, the change in total chain-weight), *including reflections*, can be committed to via a field in the header.
+First: the total chain-weight[^total-vs-rel-chain-weight], *including reflections*, can be committed to via a field in the header.
 Based on this field, a headers-only version of the chain can be constructed correctly.
 Full nodes of Chain B can now also validate the claimed weight against the verifiable weight, and a mismatch invalidates the block.
 Second: When such a block is found (where the claimed chain-weight violates the protocol), full nodes can construct a fraud proof.
 Chain E should then confirm the fraud proof (i.e., record it on-chain) and thus prevent the attackers blocks from taking priority and/or gaining reflections.
-Third: Chain E already knows its own headers, and so can acknowledge the reflections between Chain B and Chain E with only the necessary merkle branches, and thus verify the reflections between Chain B and Chain E. This third method provides an additional means of detecting blocks that are invalid due to fraudulent chain-weight claims in the header.
+Third: Chain E already knows its own headers, and so it only requires the necessary merkle branches to verify the reflections between Chain B and Chain E. This third method provides an additional means of detecting blocks that are invalid due to fraudulent chain-weight claims in the header.

+[^total-vs-rel-chain-weight]: Instead of the total chain-weight, the change in total chain-weight can be committed to instead.
+These are essentially equivalent.

 #### Step 5.
 Mutual Reflection